Nikos-Chatzoudas/electron-calculator-app/README.md

 # electron-calculator-app
-this is a calculator app created with electron js using html css and javascript cd to the folder and run npm i electron and to start it press npx electron .
+this is a calculator app created with electron js using html css and javascript
+## Requirements
+- npm install electron
+## How to use it?
+- npx electron .